Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Proposed Approaches

-\textbf{End-to-end permutation synchronization.} Following \cite{PachauriNIPS13}, multi-graph matching information can be fused by eigenvector decomposition on $\mathcal{S}$.
-As permutation synchronization assumes no outliers, given $n$ nodes in each graph, we extract the eigenvectors corresponding to top-$n$ eigenvalues of symmetric matrix $\mathcal{S}$:
+Multi-graph matching information can be fused by eigenvector decomposition (i.e. spectral method) on $\mathcal{S}$.
+Based on generalized Rayleigh problem, given $n$ nodes in each graph, we extract the eigenvectors corresponding to the top-$n$ eigenvalues of symmetric matrix $\mathcal{S}$: